xen0vas/vseutil/README.md

 ### Prerequisites

-- C:\Program Files\Common Files\McAfee\Engine must be shared to domain privilege user with read/write permissions
+- C:\Program Files\Common Files\McAfee\Engine must be shared
+- Privileged domain users must have read/write permissions to C:\Program Files\Common Files\McAfee\Engine
 - McAfee services McShield and McAfeeFramework must be allowed to be modified on target machines
 - Endpoints must alow WMI connections from privileged domain users to manipulate registry values
 - Privilleged domain users must be able to connect through SMB connections to endpoints that have VSE 8.8.x installed